PySimpleSQL/pysimplesql/README.md

 frm.add_relationship('LEFT JOIN', 'Item', 'fkMenu', 'Menu', 'pkMenu', False)

 # Map our controls
-# Note that you can map any control to any Data/field combination that you would like.
+# Note that you can map any control to any DataSet/field combination that you would like.
-# The {Data}.{field} naming convention is only necessary if you want to use the auto-mapping functionality of pysimplesql!
+# The {DataSet}.{field} naming convention is only necessary if you want to use the auto-mapping functionality of pysimplesql!
 frm.map_control(win['Restaurant.name'], 'Restaurant', 'name')
 frm.map_control(win['Restaurant.location'], 'Restaurant', 'location')
 frm.map_control(win['Restaurant.fkType'], 'Type', 'pkType')